A General Framework for the Semantics of Type Theory: Logical Framework

 \section{Logical Framework}

 This section is devoted to giving examples of representable map categories using a \emph{logical framework}.
-We will not use the results of this section in the rest of the paper.
+We will not use the results of this section in the rest of the paper other than for giving examples.

+Our logical framework is classified as a \emph{semantic} logical framework and close to Martin-L{\"o}f's logical framework \parencite{nordstrom1990programming}.
+Another kind of logical framework is a \emph{syntactic} logical framework whose typical example is the Edinburgh Logical Framework \parencite{harper1993framework}.
+A syntactic logical framework does not have equality types so that terms exactly correspond to derivations in the object language.
+A semantic logical framework has equality types and terms correspond to semantic derivations, that is, derivations modulo equality in the object language.
+Since the subject of this paper is the semantics of type theory, a semantic logical framework is our choice.

-We first explain our logical framework informally.
-A formal definition will be given in \cref{sec:formal-definition}.
-Our logical framework is designed to give syntactic counterparts of representable map categories.
-Since representable map categories have finite limits, the logical framework is a dependent type theory with extensional identity types \(a = b\).
+We design our logical framework to give syntactic counterparts of representable map categories.
+Since representable map categories have finite limits, the logical framework is a dependent type theory with equality types \(a = b\).
 Corresponding to representable arrows, the logical framework has a notion of a \emph{representable type}.
 We write \(A : \largetype\) when \(A\) is a type and \(A : \smalltype\) when \(A\) is a representable type. \(\smalltype\) is considered to be a subsort of \(\largetype\) in the sense that the rule

-is admissible.
-Pushforwards along representable arrows correspond to dependent function types of the form
+is derivable.
+Pushforwards along representable arrows correspond to dependent product types of the form

 The way to encode a type theory in our framework is to declare \emph{symbols}.
 Each symbol \(\alpha\) must have its \emph{context} \(\Gamma\) and \emph{sort} \(s\).
 When \(\alpha\) is a symbol of a sort \(s\) over a context \(\Gamma\), we write \(\alpha : \Gamma \To s\).
 So an encoding of a type theory is a well-ordered set of symbols like